MaastrichtU-CDS/vantage6-rdb-demo/README.md

 Currently there are two problems when setting up the server infrastructure from a config file (`/server/config/init.yaml`):
 1. Not possible to set up an unencrypted collaboration
-2. Not possible to give user the needed permissions
+2. Not possible to give user the necessary permissions

 Problem 1 is currently fixed by copying the fixed vantage6 server fixture file (`/utils/fixture.py`) directly to the container and replacing the original.
 However, solving problem 2 requires some manual steps:
 - Open the db manager at `localhost:8080` and log in into the database